WICG/close-watcher/README.md

 Other variations are possible; e.g. if the user activates the page once, the abusive page could create two `CloseWatcher`s instead of one, but then it wouldn't get `cancel` events, so three back button presses would still escape the abusive page.

-In general, if the user activates the page <var>N</var> times, a maximally-abusive page could make it take <var>N</var> + 3 back button presses to escape.
+In general, if the user activates the page <var>N</var> times, a maximally-abusive page could make it take <var>N</var> + 2 back button presses to escape.

 Compare this to the protection in place today for the `history.pushState()` API, which is another means by which apps can attempt to trap the user on the page by making their session history list grow.
 In [the spec](https://html.spec.whatwg.org/#shared-history-push/replace-state-steps), there is an optional step that allows the user agent to ignore these method calls; in practice, this is only done as a throttling measure to avoid hundreds of calls per second overwhelming the history state storage implementations.

 Another mitigation that browsers implement against `history.pushState()`-based trapping is to try to have the actual back button UI skip entries that were added without user activation, i.e., to have it behave differently from `history.back()` (which will not skip such entries).
 Such attempts [are a bit buggy](https://bugs.chromium.org/p/chromium/issues/detail?id=1248529), but in theory they woud mean an abusive page that is activated <var>N</var> times would require <var>N</var> + 1 back button presses to escape.

-We believe that the additional capabilities allowed here are worth expanding this number from <var>N</var> + 1 to <var>N</var> + 3, especially given how unevenly these mitigations are currently implemented and how that hasn't led to significant user complaints.
+We believe that the additional capabilities allowed here are worth expanding this number from <var>N</var> + 1 to <var>N</var> + 2, especially given how unevenly these mitigations are currently implemented and how that hasn't led to significant user complaints.
 However, there are a number of alternatives discussed below which would allow us to lower this number:

+- [No free close watcher](#no-free-close-watcher) would reduce the number of Android back button presses by 1.
 - [Browser-mediated confirmation dialogs](#browser-mediated-confirmation-dialogs) would reduce the number of Android back button presses by 1, although it would replace it with another press.

-- [No confirmation dialogs](#no-confirmation-dialogs) would reduce the number of Android back button presses by 1.
-- [No free close watcher](#no-free-close-watcher) would reduce the number of Android back button presses by 1.
+Note that [no confirmation dialogs](#no-confirmation-dialogs) would not reduce the number, since in our current design the user activations are shared between `CloseWatcher` creation and the `cancel` event, so removing just the `cancel` event does not change the calculus.

-For now we are sticking with the current proposal and its <var>N</var> + 3 number, but welcome discussion from the community as to whether this is the right tradeoff.
+For now we are sticking with the current proposal and its <var>N</var> + 2 number, but welcome discussion from the community as to whether this is the right tradeoff.

 Finally, we note that in most browser UIs, the user has an escape hatch of holding down the back button and explicitly choosing a history step to navigate back to.
 Or, closing the tab entirely.
 These are never a close signal.